 Big raves in a big-lump-in-my-throat-kind-of-way to my Dad on what would

 have been his 81st birthday today, August 25, 2006.
-He died suddenly at age 44 of a
+He died suddenly at age 44 of a brain

-still can sometimes feel and hear.
+sometimes feel and hear.

 It's hard to imagine what my dad would have looked like older or old, since he didn't

 have a gray hair and always looked even younger than he was.
-I'd like to think that
+I'd like to think that we

-everyone's friend.
-That was so apparent to even 10-year-old me at the funeral home

-when his grown up
+That was so apparent to even 10-year-old me at the funeral home, when his grown up

 friends came by and sobbed and cried loudly because he was gone.

 My parents loved each other madly and genuinely respected one another to no end.
 They

 in the same house, weren't like my mom and dad at all.